go-masonry/docu-web/content/mortar/config.md

       port: 5380
 ```
 {{%/panel%}}
-Let's say you want to change port value from 5380 to 7777, you can change the file itself.
+Let's say you want to change port value from 5380 to 7777.
+You can change the file itself.
 However, you can also override it.
 Viper allows you to override configuration values with a matching Environment Variable.
 In our case:

 {{%panel%}}